barrucadu/govuk-rota-generators/README.markdown

 It does what it says on the tin.

 More specifically, generates a support rota for `n` weeks.
-The rota for one week consists of four or five people, assigned to the following roles:
+The rota for one week consists of five or six people, assigned to the following
+roles:

 - **Primary** and **secondary**, in-hours support
 - **Shadow** *(optional)*, someone who learns the ropes in-hours
 - **Primary oncall** and **secondary oncall**, the out-of-hours support
+- **Escalation**, someone from the programme team

 Subject to these constraints:

 1. In every week:
-   1. Each role must be assigned to exactly one person, except **shadow** which may be unassigned.
+   1. Each role must be assigned to exactly one person, except **shadow** and **escalation** which may be unassigned.
    2. **Primary** must:
       1. be able to do in-hours support
       2. have been on in-hours support at least 3 times (including earlier instances in this rota)